 Towards the end of S3 and from S4 onwards, pupils can begin to work towards National Qualifications, although pupils are only presented for National Qualifications and examinations if it is appropriate and at a suitable level.

 The school will enter pupils for Nationals 1, 2, 3, 4 and 5 and Highers.
-Units are also offered in most subjects and at a variety of levels.
+Freestanding units are also offered in most subjects and at a variety of levels.
 These can be in addition to, or as an alternative to, external examinations.

 • Environmental Science, Biology and Chemistry